-In the interests of security, staff must wear their identity card whilst in College except for staff issued with a College uniform.
-All staff must produce it on request.
+In the interests of security, staff must wear their identity card and College Lanyard whilst in College.
 The College reserves the right to search the outer clothing, bags, lockers and vehicles etc. of employees whilst on site.
 The employee may have a colleague in attendance on such (rare) occasions.